-Mr. Malinauskas' performance factors were based upon CIMCO's financial and operational performance, rather than the company's overall performance.
+Mr. Gregg's performance factors were based upon Toromont Cat Central Region financial and operational performance, rather than the company's overall performance.

-Calculating the 2018 performance factors
+Calculating the 2019 performance factors

-The 2018 annual bonus was based 90% on corporate performance (return on shareholders' equity, basic earnings per share growth), and 10% on individual performance.
-We measure performance for compensation purposes after adjusting for certain non-operating items.
+The 2019 annual bonus was based 90% on corporate performance (return on shareholders' equity, basic earnings per share growth), and 10% on individual performance.
+We measure performance for compensation purposes after adjusting for certain nonoperating items.
 Adjusted results and related terms are not defined terms under GAAP and may not be comparable to similar terms used by other financial institutions.

-1. Return on shareholders' equity (65%)
+1. Return on adjusted shareholders' equity (65%)